 There are two main ways, how to make sugar.
 Either from sugar cane or sugar beets.
 Even though sugar is created from natural substances, it is quite a long process before we get the sugar itself.
 And there are also several different types of sugar like white, brown, muscovado, powdered, raw, and turbinado.

 All of these types of sugars are from glucose and fructose, which are bonded together in different % and making the sugar we all known as sucrose.
 The only sugar that has some micronutrients is brown sugar because it is a blend of white sugar and the byproducts of sugar manufacturing known as molasses, which contains some micro trace nutrients.

-We talked about this already within the article, but if you use a tablespoon of each than the sugar has fewer calories.
+We talked about this already within the article, but if you use a tablespoon of each, then the sugar has fewer calories.
 But not in 100 grams comparison.

 Sugar is widely available and quite frankly very cheap.
 And you might be wondering why this a health benefit.
 Well, the money you will save on sugar instead of honey.
-Can be used for vegetables or fruits or other foods, which contain a lot more micronutrients.
+It can be used for vegetables or fruits or other foods, which contain a lot more micronutrients.

 Long Shelf Life